Formula For A Rectangle Perimeter

 • Four right angles: Each of the four interior angles measures 90 degrees.

-• Opposite sides are equal and parallel: What this tells us is the length of one pair of opposite sides is equal, and the length of the other pair of opposite sides is also equal.
+• Opposite sides are equal and parallel: Simply put, the length of one pair of opposite sides is equal, and the length of the other pair of opposite sides is also equal.
 These pairs of sides are often referred to as the length (l) and the width (w) of the rectangle.

 The Formula: Unlocking the Perimeter of a Rectangle